Treaty establishing a Constitution for Europe: Drafting

 The drafting of the European Constitution began in a call for a new debate on the future of Europe, made at the Laeken European Council in December 2001.
 A European Convention was founded shortly afterward; this was chaired by former French President Valéry Giscard d'Estaing and composed of two Members of the national Parliament (generally one from the governing majority and one from the opposition) of each Member State and applicant state, 16 MEPs, two members of the European Commission and a minister from each government.
 It met in public.
-Giscard d'Estaing proposed to draft a Constitution that would replace the exisiting treaties.
+Giscard d'Estaing proposed to draft a Constitution that would replace the existing treaties.
 Romano Prodi, the President of the European Commission, put forward a draft text, termed the 'Penelope Project', which contained a deeper integration of the countries and a clearer institutional model.
 National governments, parliaments and the European Parliament also put forward ideas.

-The results of the Convention were submitted to an Intergovernmental Conference (IGC) of the Member States during the Italian presidency of the EU Council.
+The results of the convention were submitted to an Intergovernmental Conference (IGC) of the Member States during the Italian presidency of the EU Council.
 Some disputes arose over the proposed framework for qualified majority voting: the final text of the TCE was settled in June 2004 under the Irish presidency.